Teamweek/instadate/README.md

 **`setWeekendDays(daysArray)`**

-Sets the given days (0-6) as weekend days.
+Sets the given days (array containing integers from 0 to 6) as weekend days.
 Any day not in the array will be set as a work day.
+After the weekend days are set all Instadate functions will use the new work and weekend days.

 **`daysInPeriod(firstDay, length, daysArray)`**